CrisDeboi/MyWebProject/README.md

 I liked the idea of this example web of having a header and right below it a subheader which contains other information, and then, the gallery of products that I offer in my web

+16/11/2023
+As for this date, I had to update my project with some new features that we saw in our class.
+The idea was to bring a parallax effect, bootstrap 5 styles and a CRUD form to our website project.
+I implemented most of these new features into a new .html page in my folder to which you can access through a link in the header.
+For this update, I also tried to correct my errors from the previous delivery which were: adjust my footer with new content to prove it is responsive, fully translate the image names to english and remove the side menu in big dispositives and add the content from the header into the side menu in small and medium dispositives.

 ## Authors